The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Individual Portions: For restaurant-style presentation, use individual pudding molds.
 Steam for 45 minutes in an Instant Pot or 1.5 hours traditionally.

 The Water Check: For stovetop steaming, check the water level every 30 minutes.
-The pot should never boil dry—keep a kettle of hot water ready to top up as needed.
+The pot should never boil dry, so keep a kettle of hot water ready to top up as needed.

 Serving: Serve warm with hot Murray’s vanilla custard sauce (the authentic pairing), fresh cream, or whipped cream.
 Garnish with fresh berries and a dusting of powdered sugar for elegant presentation.

 Room Temperature Storage: Cool completely, then wrap tightly in parchment paper and foil.
-Keeps 2 weeks at room temperature—the flavors actually improve after a few days.
+Keeps 2 weeks at room temperature, and the flavors actually improve after a few days.

 Refrigerator Storage: Wrapped properly, the pudding keeps up to a month refrigerated.
 Bring to room temperature before reheating for best results.

-Reheating: Steam again for 30 minutes (traditional) or microwave covered at 50% power for 5-7 minutes until heated through.
+Reheating: Steam again for 30 minutes (traditional) or microwave covered at 50% power for 5 to 7 minutes until heated through.
 The steaming method produces better texture.

 The Story Behind the Murray’s Steamed Fruit Pudding Recipe